fuzonmedia-projects/rest-laravel-jwt/readme.md

   This is a rest API service created with laravel 8 and it uses jwt token to authenticate a user.
   One can run this project on docker also.
   ### Following features available
-  1. Receive http requests and send repose back with data or make changes of data within database against the http requests.
+  1. Receive http requests and send response back with data or make changes of data within database against the http requests.
   2. Recieve POST, GET, DELETE request from an application.
   3. Register and login features with jwt authentication.